A Stepping Stone to a More Dementia-Inclusive Ireland in Budget 2026

 The Alzheimer Society of Ireland (The ASI) has launched its Pre-Budget Submission 2026, calling for over €9 million in investment to address the growing needs of people living with dementia and their family carers.
 With dementia affecting an estimated 64,000 people in Ireland today – a number projected to rise to 150,000 by 2050 – The ASI is urging the Government to tackle the inequity in access to dementia care and services.

-The ASI’s submission outlines targeted investments in community day care services, dementia-specific home care, counselling for both individuals with dementia and their carers, as well as dementia research.
+The ASI’s submission outlines targeted investments in community day care services, dementia advisers, dementia-specific home care, counselling for both individuals with dementia and their carers, as well as dementia research.
 The proposed €9 million investment aims to improve access to services, reduce reliance on residential care, and enhance the overall quality of life for those living with dementia and their families.

 We are calling on the Government to act now and build on the potential of the Programme for Government, ensuring a more dementia-inclusive Ireland for the future.